Typically you need one from

 Months of entry

 Learn how to use clinical cognitive neuroscience in a range of contexts with both healthy and neuropathological groups, such as individuals with head injuries or Parkinson’s disease.
-As well as developing an academic understanding of the subject, you learn practitioner skills, including how to use elcectroencephalographic (EEG) and eye tracker machines, as well as analyse magnetic resonance imaging (MRI) scans.
-You also have the option to take a six month work placement with professional clinical neuropsychologists.
+As well as developing an academic understanding of the subject, you learn practitioner skills, including how to use electroencephalographic (EEG) and eye tracker machines, as well as analyse magnetic resonance imaging (MRI) scans.
+You also have the opportunity of training on various neuropsychological testing techniques with professional clinical neuropsychologists, as well as undertaking discipline specific employability sessions.

 Information for international students